elegantframework/elegant-cli/hosting.md

 --- Temp guide to how to host elegant docs

+List each step as Step 1: Step 2:

 We use Vercel ---

 Vercel is an end-to-end platform for developers, that allows you to create and deploy your web application.